-I first became eligible to compete last year, as to qualify you have to either have received an organ or bone marrow transplant or have been a live kidney or liver donor.
-In the case of kidney transplants, dialysis patients can also compete, if they’ve had a transplant which has since failed, so long as their medical team are satisfied that they’re in good enough health.
+I first became eligible to compete last year, as to qualify you need to either have received an organ or bone marrow transplant or have been a live kidney or liver donor.
+In the case of kidney transplants, dialysis patients can also compete, if they’ve had a transplant that has since failed, so long as their medical team are satisfied that they’re in good enough health.

-I learnt quite a few things in Birmingham last weekend, including that a “30 minute walk” does not necessary mean 30 minutes, that some friends get VERY upset when their desired food item is not on the menu and that the top of your head burns really quickly in direct sun.
+I learnt quite a few things in Birmingham last weekend, including that a “30-minute walk” does not necessarily mean 30 minutes, that some friends get VERY upset when their desired food item is not on the menu and that when Tacrolimus has made half your hair fall out, the top of your head burns really quickly in direct sun.
 I also learnt that although on the surface the transplant games is a competitive, athletic event, ultimately, it isn’t really about sport at all.

 As I left my house (accompanied by Kidney the Kidney, from I Heart Guts!) at the ridiculous hour of 5:30am last Thursday morning, I wasn’t entirely sure what to expect.
 After looking through the list of sports, I had decided to enter archery.
-This was something I had done as an extra curricular at secondary school, as well as on a few brief occasions since, so I felt like that was a safe enough option for my first attempt, and as it was on Thursday morning, it meant I then had the next three and a half days free to do whatever I liked, watching my friends and wandering around seeing what else was going on.
+This was something I had done as an extracurricular at secondary school, as well as on a few brief occasions since, so I felt like that was a safe enough option for my first attempt!
+It was on Thursday morning, so I then had the next three and a half days free to do whatever I liked, watching my friends and wandering around seeing what else was going on.

-As it turned out, my archery performance is probably best described as “hilariously bad”, but that didn’t really matter as I still had a great afternoon watching everybody else, and possibly even becoming slightly inspired by those in the Experienced category who actually knew what they were doing!
+As it turned out, my archery performance is probably best described as “hilariously bad”.
+However, that didn’t really matter as I still had a great afternoon watching everybody else, and possibly even becoming slightly inspired by those in the Experienced category who actually knew what they were doing!

-The official opening ceremony on Thursday night was the first of several moments I don’t think I’ll ever forget.
-It was a strange experience being in the same room as so many other transplant recipients, and knowing that regardless of how different the rest of our lives are, we all have this one, hugely significant thing in common.
-Without organ donation, we wouldn’t have been sitting in the auditorium that night, and, in many cases, very likely wouldn’t be here at all.
+The official opening ceremony on Thursday night was something I don’t think I’ll ever forget.
+It was a strange experience being in the same room as so many other transplant recipients, and knowing that regardless of how different the rest of our lives are, we all have this one hugely significant thing in common.
+Without organ donation, we wouldn’t have been sitting in the auditorium that night.
+In many cases, we might not be here at all.

 The photo below shows the host teams (Birmingham Adults and Children) as well as the group of live donors and donor families, sitting on the upper tier.
 The huge extended standing ovation they received when they walked on stage was incredibly powerful, and the thought did briefly cross my mind; “What if my donor’s family is there?”

-The next few days were filled with a mixture of meeting friends, chatting to various charities and organisations, drinking, eating, watching sport, trying to avoid boiling to death in the sun, and just generally hanging out with some of the coolest people I have ever met.
+The next few days were filled with a mixture of meeting friends, chatting to various charities and organisations, drinking, eating, watching sport, trying to avoid boiling to death in the sun, and just generally hanging out with some of my favourite people.